-Regional Analysis of Rice Sheath Blight Caused By Rhizoctonia solani Across Telangana And Tamil Nadu
+Regional Analysis of Rice Sheath Blight Caused By Rhizoctonia solani Across Telangana And Tamil Nadu state of India

 ABSTRACT

-A roving survey was conducted during rabi, 2023-2024 in rice growing areas of kadthal, Achampet, Makthal, Rajendranagar, Polasa, Makulapet, Gangadhara, Atmakur, Eligedu, Dharmaram, Thidalveli, Saliyanthoppu, Sivapuri, Kadavacheri, Usuppur, Vallampadugai, Velakudi, Perampattu, Pathupullividuthi, and Thirumanur regions of Telangana and Tamil nadu to assess the disease severity of sheath blight disease in rice.
+A roving survey was conducted during rabi, 2023-24 in rice growing areas of Telangana and Tamil nadu to assess the disease severity of sheath blight disease in rice.
 The per cent disease severity ranging from 17.26 to 74.23 per cent was noticed Maximum disease severity (74.23 %) was recorded at Polasa village of Jagtial district while minimum (17.26 %) was recorded at Gangadhara village of Karimnagar district.
 The maximum disease was observed from tillering stage to harvesting stage.

-KEYWORDS: Survey, sheath blight, rice, Rhizoctonia solani, Percent Disease Incidence (PDI); pathogen identification, minimum and maximum.
+KEYWORDS: Survey, sheath blight, rice, Rhizoctonia solani, Percent Disease Incidence ; .

 INTRODUCTION

 Rice is the most important staple food crop in the world.
 Rice being a tropical plant, it can flourish in hot and humid climate.
 It can be grown in both Kharif & Rabi seasons.
 Rice is attacked by a number of fungal, bacterial and viral diseases.
 Among the fungal disease rice sheath blight is regarded as an internationally important disease.
 Sheath blight is a soil borne disease caused by the fungus Rhizoctonia solani Kuhn AG1-IA.
 This disease causes significant yield losses about 11.1- 58.0 per cent depending on variety and stage of the crop (Chahal et al., 2003).
-Studies on the survey of disease in an area to know the current status of the disease in the various rice growing districts is essential to take decision regarding management of the disease.
-(Gangopadhyay and Chakrabarti, 1982).
+Studies on the survey of disease in an area to know the current status of the disease in the various rice growing districts is essential to take decision regarding management of the disease (Gangopadhyay and Chakrabarti, 1982).
 In India, this disease was first reported in Punjab, and later in Uttar Pradesh.
-Further, the disease was reported in Tamil Nadu, Kerala, Andhra Pradesh and Kashmir (C.K Reddy, 1986).
+Further, the disease was reported in Tamil Nadu, Kerala, Andhra Pradesh and Kashmir (Reddy, 1986).
 Disease has been spreaded widely in terms of both occurrence and intensity over the past twelve years.
 It has become more prevalent on the improved varieties viz., BPT 5204, JGL1798, JGL 384, Swarna, MTU1010, MTU1061 and MTU1075 (Prakasam et al., 2013).
 The management of sheath blight of rice is to reduce the primary source of inoculum by killing sclerotia or to inhibit their germination.
 The disease has been efficiently controled by the use of systemic and non-systemic fungicides to seed, soil or foliage applications (Rabindran and Vidhyasekaran, 1996).
 Because of the hazardous residual effects of chemical fungicides in soil, in recent years several researches have been carried out to assess the potentiality of bio control agents for management of sheath blight, through the application of antifungal bacterial strains isolated from the soil (Nandakumar et al., 2001).
 Distribution of Bacillus spp. in different ecological habitats and its endospore forming ability, sheath blight disease more possibly controlled by effective strains of B. subtilis among others bio control agents (Qin and Zhang, 2005).

 MATERIAL AND METHODS

-Roving survey was conducted during Rabi 2023- 24 in major rice growing areas of Telangana and Tamil Nadu districts.
+Roving survey was conducted during Rabi 2023- 24 in major rice growing areas of Telangana and Tamil Nadu districts of India.
 In each district, 1 Area were selected, in each area 1 villages were taken.
 From each village, 1 fields were surveyed to study the disease severity of sheath blight disease.
 Four one squire meter quadrants were randomly selected in each field and infected plants were counted in each quadrant based on relative lesions height.
 The disease severity was calculated based on a scale developed by IRRI, 2002.

 Rating scale (based on relative lesion height)